Canine ear infections can be caused by various things, such as bacteria, mites, and yeast.

 Give your dog supplements of digestive enzymes with each meal.
 You may even want to double the recommended dosage for the first 2-3 weeks of treatment.
 If you have a senior dog, you should give him a higher dose of digestive enzymes during the whole course of treatment since older dogs usually cannot produce sufficient digestive enzymes on their own.

-In addition to a diet supplemented with digestive enzymes, you should also give your dog a probiotic supplement.
+In addition to a diet supplemented with digestive enzymes, you should also give your dog a probiotic supplement, such as VetriScience Laboratories Mega Probiotic for Dogs and Cats.
 Probiotics contain “friendly” bacteria that can keep yeast growth in check.
 This is particularly important if your dog has been prescribed antibiotics.